 Environmental Studies students study off-campus to gain new perspectives on their field, to learn about environmental issues in a new setting, and to develop cross-cultural understanding by becoming immersed in another culture.

-As an Environmental Studies major, visiting the Amazon and learning about the conflict that exists was equally inspiring and concerning for me.
+As an Environmental Studies major, visiting the Amazon and learning about the conflict that exists [between petroleum extraction and protecting the environment] was equally inspiring and concerning for me.
 By physically being in Ecuador and the Amazon, the conflict became more real and more personal.
 The extraction of petroleum in the Amazon and the fate of the Yasuni are issues that I will follow for a long time.

 Maren Schermer ‘17, Universidad San Francisco de Quito, Ecuador, Spring 2016

 While I valued “nature” before, and learned numerous theories about how to think about the ways we interact with it, this experience gave me such a visceral, direct and personal connection to the natural world – and also how people fit into that.
 Rather than relying on second-hand accounts of the importance of mountains and glaciers and rivers and lakes and so on, I could also be there.
 I know I will continue to think about how this influences my or other people's environmentalism, which of course involves much more than nice panoramas.